 Another purpose of this document is to inform Crestline-Lake Arrowhead Water Agency (CLAWA)—the District’s wholesale water supplier—about future District needs.
 Likewise, this document is also intended to communicate forecasted growth to the wastewater services provider, Crestline Sanitation District (CSD).

 Albert A. Webb Associates (WEBB) is the District Engineer for Crestline Village Water District (CVWD) and has prepared this Plan with staff guidance and submits this document on their behalf with the review and approval of the CVWD Board of Directors.
-A copy of the resolution to adopt this UWMP by the CVWD Board of Directors on June 16, 2026 is provided in Appendix A.
+A copy of the resolution to adopt this UWMP by the CVWD Board of Directors on June 16, 2026, is provided in Appendix A.

 Simple Lay Description of 2020 UWMP Findings